 We arrange a time for you and your child to attend the rooms for the procedure.
-An hour prior to your arrival time you apply local anaesthetic cream to the area and a clear adhesive covering.
+On arrival at our practice a member of our staff will apply local anaesthetic cream to the area and a clear adhesive covering.
 This local anaesthetic numbs the skin.

 On your arrival at our rooms we encourage you to feed your baby as in our experience this increases the likelihood that they will sleep through the procedure.

 During the procedure your baby is placed on his or her side in a comfortable foam pillow that is specifically designed to securely support your baby.
 We remove the clear adhesive covering and wipe away the local anaesthetic cream.
 A small amount of local anaesthetic is injected at the base of the skin tag with a tiny needle, ensuring that your baby will feel no discomfort from the procedure.